 Here are some tips to help you plan your own St. Patrick’s Day celebrations in Dublin.

 Okay, I fall for this trap a lot:

-I wait too long to book, and nothing is available, and/or
+- I wait too long to book, and nothing is available, and/or

 - There are still accommodations available, but they cost a pot of gold (aka all of your budget for the whole trip).

 To be honest, hotels in Dublin are insanely expensive for St. Patrick’s Day… everyone knows how much fun it is!
 However, it’s worth it if this activity is on your Irish bucket list.

 Tip #2: Pack Green

 If you’re going to be in Dublin on St. Patrick’s Day, you’d better not get caught without green clothes.
 While you won’t get pinched (I don’t think…), there’s no better excuse to pull out all your favorite green items.